puhitaku/r3build/README.md

 How to use (verbose)
 --------------------

-The most important part of r3build, `r3build.toml`, defines how it watches, runs and builds the code.
+The configuration file, `r3build.toml`, defines how it watches, runs, and builds the code.
-Other than that, it also defines all behavior of r3build, like, how it outputs the logs to console.
+Other than that, it also defines all behavior of r3build like if it outputs the logs to console and how to filter events.

-Let's write your `r3build.toml` and place it into your project.
-It's good to put it in the root directory.

-Please refer to [the skeleton (template)](r3build.skeleton.toml) placed in the root of this repository.
+(For details, please refer to [the skeleton (template)](r3build.skeleton.toml) placed in the root of this repository.)

 Here's an example of `r3build.toml` to run `make` every time you edit your C code: